-Ayu means “life” and Veda means “Knowledge,” therefore its Ayuveda means “The science of life.”
-Ayuveda is the traditional Indian health system going back more than 5000 years.
+Ayu means “life” and Veda means “Knowledge,” therefore its Ayurveda means “The science of life.”
+Ayurveda is the traditional Indian health system whose rich history spans more than 5000 years.
 It uses a constitutional based model – the doshas for determining your state of health.
 Thousands of years ago, Indias rishis and seers observed the rhythms of the universe and the interaction of the flow of energy throughout the body / mind during states of deep meditation – these insights form the basis of Ayurveda, and were documented in ancient Indian texts.

-The rishis realised that good health can be maintained through diet and lifestyle as well as by taking Ayuvedic medicine.
+The rishis realised that good health can be maintained through diet and lifestyle as well as by taking Ayurvedic medicine.
 Ayuvedic massage is part of this lifestyle.

 We all have all three doshas within us.
 These are: Vata, Pitta and Kapha.

-The five elements exist within ua as well as in nature.
-This explains why your doshas can become aggravated or imbalanced due to inappropriate diet, change of seasons, climate, lifestyle or stress, resulting in disease in the body.
+The five elements exist within us as well as in nature.
+This explains why your doshas can become aggravated or imbalanced due to inappropriate diet, change of seasons, climate, lifestyle or stress, resulting in imbalances in the body.

 Full Body Massage – Abhyanga